The size of the anchor depends very much on the size of the boat.

 Sourcing the right anchor or anchors, some chain and lots of rope is a necessity for safe boating.

-A guide to anchoring in all conditions is available for free download from this link.
+A guide to safe anchoring is available for free download from this link.